Camillo Benso, Count of Cavour: Early life

 Cavour then lived for a time in Switzerland, with his relatives in Geneva.
-He then traveled to Paris where he was impressed by parliamentary debates, especially those of François Guizot and Adolphe Thiers, confirming his devotion to a political career.
+He then travelled to Paris where he was impressed by parliamentary debates, especially those of François Guizot and Adolphe Thiers, confirming his devotion to a political career.
 He next went to London, where he was much more disappointed by British politics, and toured the country, visiting Oxford, Liverpool, Birmingham, Chester, Nottingham, and Manchester.
 A quick tour through the Netherlands, Germany, and Switzerland (the German part and the Lake Geneva area) eventually landed him back in Turin.

 Cavour believed that economic progress had to precede political change, and stressed the advantages of railroad construction in the peninsula.
 He was a strong supporter of transportation by steam engine, sponsoring the building of many railroads and canals.
 Between 1838 and 1842 Cavour began several initiatives in attempts to solve economic problems in his area.
 He experimented with different agricultural techniques on his estate, such as growing sugar beets, and was one of the first Italian landowners to use chemical fertilizers.
 He also founded the Piedmontese Agricultural Society.
-In his spare time, he again traveled extensively, mostly in France and the United Kingdom.
+In his spare time, he again travelled extensively, mostly in France and the United Kingdom.

 Early political career

-The first apparently liberal moves of Pope Pope Pius IX and the Revolutions of 1848 spawned a new movement of Italian liberalism, allowing Cavour to enter the political arena, no longer in fear of the police.
-He then gave a speech in front of numerous journalists in favor of a constitution for Piedmont, which was eventually granted.
+The first apparently liberal moves of Pope Pius IX and the Revolutions of 1848 spawned a new movement of Italian liberalism, allowing Cavour to enter the political arena, no longer in fear of the police.
+He then gave a speech in front of numerous journalists in favour of a constitution for Piedmont, which was eventually granted.
 Cavour, unlike several other political thinkers, was not at first offered a position in the new Chamber of Deputies, as he was still a somewhat suspicious character to the nation.

-Cavour never planned for the establishment of a united country, and even later during his Premiership his objective was to expand Piedmont with the annexation of Lombardy and Venetia, rather than a unified Italy.
+Cavour never planned for the establishment of a united country, and even later during his premiership, his objective was to expand Piedmont with the annexation of Lombardy and Venetia, rather than a unified Italy.
 For example, during the conservative period, he gained a reputation as a non-revolutionary progressive.
 He was a poor public speaker.
 Cavour then lost the next election, while the Piedmontese army was destroyed at the Battle of Novara, leading Charles Albert to abdicate, passing the throne to his son, Victor Emmanuel II.